HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 Note the four AprilTags on the opposite side of the vehicle.

 The measured distances to these tags are published under the ``ranges`` topic inside the vehicles namespace.
-Details about the the message definitions can be queried with
+Details about the message definitions can be queried with

 .. code-block:: console